libgit2/libgit2.github.io/docs/guides/build-and-link/index.md

 layout: default
 ---

-# How to Link Libgit2
+# How to Build and Link Libgit2

 There is no One True Way™ to use an open-source C library.
 This article provides some guidance on how to use libgit2 with various build/project tools.